guardrails-ai/guardrails/docs/migration_guides/0-5-migration.md

 ### Args vs Kwargs
 In previous versions, most of the Guardrails interfaces utilized positional arguments for most parameters.
 This could be tedious when specifying optional arguments.

-In 0.5.0, for our public interfaces, only required arguments are positional; all optional arguments are key-word only.
+In 0.5.0, for our public interfaces, only required arguments are positional; all optional arguments are keyword only.

 If you previously called you Guard like this:
 ```py